 100) Wyvern’s Wings: This recipe is a little harder to make than some of the other recipes on this list but it’s definitely worth all the effort you put into it.
 Just find a way to catch a wyvern and cut off its wings then mix them up with jelly or whatever else you can find for an extra tasty meal that will fill you up better than any other food!

-There you have it, 100 different recipes to make with monster parts.
+There you have it, 100 different recipes to make with monster parts and fun Dungeons and Dragons Food Ideas for tavern encounters and more.
 I hope you enjoyed this list and that it got your creative juices flowing!
 It’s fun to think about all the possibilities especially when it comes to mixing together innocent ingredients like eggs, tomatoes, beans and carrots for a tasty treat you can serve while traveling through the dungeon below town!

 Don’t forget to come back for another great article.
 I’m doing my best to create top-quality tabletop RPG content for discerning DMs and Players.